 During your project, you will likely need to engage other specialist consultants.
 The specific consultants required will depend on the size and/or complexity of your project, but typically include the following:

-A surveyor is usually engaged during the Project Establishment stage to provide a survey of your site.
+A surveyor is usually engaged during the Project Establishment phase to provide a survey of your site.
 The scope of the survey typically includes contour and level information, boundary and setback information, and the set-out and heights of any existing buildings or structures.

 Often, this is crucial information to set the parameters of any concept design.